 You may have heard many different suggestions for the best ways to brush your teeth.
 From how long you should spend brushing to whether you should use a regular toothbrush versus an electric one, there are many opinions out there.
-Here we’ll look at some popular brushing techniques, and which ones will really help keep your teeth clean and healthy.
+Here we’ll look at some popular brushing techniques for better dental hygiene in San Marcos, and which ones will really help keep your teeth clean and healthy.

 Moving Your Jaw as You Brush